-Spanish 320 is a 3-credit advanced composition course.
+Spanish 310 is a 3-credit conversation and advanced grammar course.
 In order to increase fluency and grammar accuracy in Spanish, we will utilize student experience outside of the classroom as they interact with people and culture in Quito.
 We will also seek to deepen faith and integrate spiritual themes into classroom discussion and assignments, seeking to reinforce the ideas of life as starting at the core from Christ as the Source, keeping life-giving rhythms, leading to unity and community with others, and focusing on the purpose that glorifies God.
 Students will be assigned activities in all four language modalities: reading, writing, listening and speaking.
-Readings will be from different genres, which will then be the basis for composition tasks.
 Assignments will be both formal and informal.
-We will review major grammar principles and build on those concepts to more advanced structures in both speaking and writing.
+We will review major grammar principles and build on those concepts to more advanced structures.